Ted Phillips

-Ted Phillips is an American businessman and the former President and CEO of the National Football League's Chicago Bears and was a part of the organization since 1984.
-He is only the fourth president of the 100-year-old organization, the others being Michael McCaskey, George Halas Jr., and "Papa Bear" George Halas, and the new fifth president Kevin Warren.
+Ted Phillips (born June 27, 1957) is an American businessman and the former president and CEO of the National Football League's Chicago Bears.
+He was only the fourth president of the 100-year-old organization at the time of his hiring, with his predecessors being Michael McCaskey, George Halas Jr., and "Papa Bear" George Halas.
 Phillips is one of only two individuals in the NFL to serve on both the NFL Working Club Executive committee and the NFL Senior Club Executive committee, whose mission is to analyze both the financial and football operations aspects of the Collective Bargaining Agreement.

 Early life and family

 Phillips was born in Oneida, New York and was raised in Nashua, New Hampshire.

 He graduated from The University of Notre Dame with an undergraduate degree in business and accounting.
 He worked for the accounting and consulting firm Ernst and Whinney, now known as Ernst & Young, as an auditor and tax accountant from 1979 to 1983.
 Phillips is the father of three sons: Matthew, Max, and Frank.